sasha190409/shashlik_csgo-gc_primetoggle/README.md

 - Graphical inventory editor
 - A tool to copy your CS2 inventory over

-I'm still looking for the **full** CS:GO Item Schema.
-If you have a relatively recent copy of it and are willing to share it, let me know!

 ## Not planned
 - Matchmaking (can't be implemented without a centralized server)